wEiRdChAmP1224/Buttons-roles-Bot-ep1/README.md

 Free discord bot hosting website - https://uptimerobot.com/ (For more info join the server mentioned above)

 Must have basic knowledge about discord.js and the working of discord bot.

+RUn the code using node . / node index.js